briggsprashar/nhanes_inferential_2021_23/README.md

 <br />

 *Chi-square statistic* is a measure that assesses how well observed data fit the expected outcome.
-Commonly applied to categorical data analysis as in this case) to determine if there is a significant difference b/w the expected frequencies and the observed frequencies in the 2 categories - marital status and edu level.
+    It is commonly applied to categorical data analysis (as in this case) to determine if there is a significant difference b/w the expected frequencies and the observed frequencies in the 2 categories -        marital status and edu level.

+*Degrees of freedom* refers to the # of independent values that can vary in a statistical calculation.
+    This value is critical for determining the critical value of the chi-square statistic from the chi-square distribution table

+*P-value* is a statistical measure that helps determine the significance of the results obtained from a hypothesis test.
+    It indicates the probability of observing the test results, or more extreme results, assuming the null hypothesis is true.
+        A low p-value (typically < 0.05) suggests that the observed data (results) are statistically significant, suggesting strong evidence against the null hypothesis: the null hypothesis is                       rejected.
+        A high p-value (typically > .05) suggests that the results are not statistically significant, indicating insufficient evidence to reject the null hypothesis.

 Visualization